adnanmamajiwala/user-task-service/README.md

 - We are strong proponents of 12 Factor Apps delivered via containerization

 - Automation is very important to us.
 Your deliverable should include:
-    - A build script showing how you compile and package your code o Automated unit tests with mocking where appropriate
+    - A build script showing how you compile and package your code
+    - Automated unit tests with mocking where appropriate
 - A well organized and documented code base is preferred.
 Your deliverable should include:
+    - Code comments
-    - Code comments o API documentation for the microservice
+    - API documentation for the microservice
 - We develop our applications using a microservices architecture where the user interface (HTML, CSS and JavaScript) is separated from the business logic (microservices) each having their own lifecycle
     - If using Docker and Docker Compose, the preference would be two separate containers; one for the UI and one for the microservice